SatbirTanda/sdl_ios_guides/docs/Getting Started/Installation/index.md

 ```

 #### Carthage Installation
 SDL iOS supports Carthage!
 Install using Carthage by following [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
-Carthage supports iOS 8+.

 #### Manual Installation
-Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application.
-Dynamic frameworks are supported on iOS 8+. **Please Note: You cannot submit your app to the app store with the framework as is.
+Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application. **Please Note: You cannot submit your app to the app store with the framework as is.
 You MUST strip the simulator part of the framework first.
 Use a script such as Carthage's to accomplish this.**